chrisbodhi/newschematic/README.md

 ### Deployment

 - Push changes to `master` and GitHub Actions will automatically build and deploy
-- The PaperMod theme is automatically fetched during the GitHub Actions workflow
 - Configuration steps are in `.github/workflows/`